odoo/documentation/website/publish/multi_website.rst

 As said earlier, your websites can either share the same domain name or use a specific one.
 If you share it and want to adapt the content per region, set country groups in the setting of each website.
-Visitors will be redirected to the right website using Geo IP.
+Visitors will be redirected to the right website using GeoIP.

 .. image:: media/multi_website18.png
   :align: center

 .. note::
   Geo IP is installed by default in Odoo Online.
-If you run Odoo on-premise, don’t forget to install *Geoip* library.
+If you run Odoo on-premise, don’t forget to install *GeoIP* library.

 `Read the full documenation about domain names here <https://www.odoo.com/documentation/user/online/website/publish/domain_name.html>`__,